LurenLeon/Azure-Sentinel--Mapping-Live-Cyber-Attacks/README.md

 Find virtual machine section, and click "Connect" to connect the workspace to the honeypotvm

-• Setup Microsoft Sentinel- Find and click create o Click Log Analytics workspace that was created- Add
+-Setup Microsoft Sentinel- Find and click create -Click Log Analytics workspace that was created- Add